tahsinAmin/youtube-react-testing-video2-config-jest-react-testing-library/README.md

-# Problem
+# Problem & its Solution
-- "...components/sum.ts' is not a module."
+- Error: ...
+As of Jest 28 "jsdom" is no longer shipped by default, make sure to install it separately.

+`npm install -D jest-environment-jsdom`

 # Video